A cut above? Carlos Alcaraz's shaved head makes its US Open debut in his first-round win

 At least one other athlete — and friend — did not think the new 'do was all that sharp: Frances Tiafoe, who lost in the semifinals in New York to Alcaraz in 2022.
 That was the year Alcaraz won the title at the U.S. Open for the first of his five Grand Slam trophies.

 “It’s horrible.
 It’s terrible.
 It’s definitely terrible.
 That’s my guy, though," Tiafoe said when asked about Alcaraz's haircut.
-“Funny, I looked and him, and I was like, ‘I guess you’re aerodynamic.’”
+“Funny, I looked at him, and I was like, ‘I guess you’re aerodynamic.’”

 Tiafoe's critique wasn't finished there.